mrkrlli/tweetsec/README.md

 Download the source code (http://www.web2py.com/examples/static/web2py_src.zip), and then unzip the downloaded file in the desired directory.

-Then run web2py with `python2.7 web2py.py` (this requires Python 2.7) from the commandline in the web2py directory.
+You can now run web2py with `python2.7 web2py.py` (this requires Python 2.7) from the commandline in the web2py directory.
+A window will pop up shortly after starting web2py with this command.
+Choose first Server IP option "Local (IPv4 (127.0.0.1)" (the default option), and set the Server Port option to "8000" (the default).
+Choose your password (can be anything), and then click the "start server" button.

 ### Installing the Tweetsec application into Web2py

-In the `web2py/applications` directory, create a `tweetsec` directory.
-Then pull the contents of this repo into the the `web2py/applications/tweetsec` directory.
+Clone this repo into the the `web2py/applications` directory.
 Your directory structure should look something like this (simplified version)
  ```
  web2py/
     applications/